GSG-G9/beauty-salon/README.md

 -   Clone the repository.
 -   Navigate to the cloned repo.
 ##### project setup
--  run npm ito install  all package dependencies & dev-dependencies in root folder and client folder
+-  run npm to install all package dependencies & dev-dependencies in the root folder and client folder
  -  in the root directory create `.env` file in the project root and add

  ```